Low carb spinach and artichoke soup

 - Garnish with parmesan flakes, a pinch of salt, black pepper, and chopped parsley.

-For more protein, feel free to add left over chicken breast.
+For more protein, you can add leftover chicken breast.

-If you do not reach the desired consistency (after step 5), leave on the heat and allow the soup to reduce and thicken for a little longer.
-Alternatively, Arrowroot can be used to thicken the soup (mix 1-2 teaspoons with a small amount with cold water before adding it at step 5).
+If it doesn't reach the desired consistency (after step 5), leave on the heat and allow the soup to reduce and thicken for a little longer.
+Alternatively, use arrowroot to thicken the soup: mix 1-2 teaspoons with a small amount of cold water before adding it at step 5.